O1sims/BlockFormation/README.md

 ## 3 Network visualisation

 All networks, and some of the analysis, were rendered with the `Gephi` software package which can be found [here](https://gephi.org/).
-I created a wrapper for `Gephi` such that data generated in `R` could be passed between it and `Gephi`.

 ## 4 Contact